Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: General Discussion

 Previously, \citealt{bell2009predictability} reported asymmetric effects of frequency and contextual predictability on articulatory reduction: whereas frequency and backward predictability emerged as significant predictors of content word duration, forward predictability only affected the duration of high-frequency function words.
 One possible explanation for the lack of a forward predictability effect on content word durations put forth by Bell and colleagues was that preceding words may be less informative about word choice than following words.
 Crucially, Bell and colleagues reported no effects of contexts larger than the preceding or following word.

 A summary of our key results vis-à-vis \citealt{bell2009predictability}'s findings is presented in Table \ref{tab:summary-comp}.
-First, we observe significant predictability effects for context windows that span longer than the preceding or following word, which we attribute to the significant improvements in predictive power of modern neural language models such as GPT-2 compared to $n$-gram models, which only capture binary collocations.
+First, we observe significant predictability effects for context windows that span longer than the preceding or following word, consistent with the improved predictive power of neural language models that condition on broader context than bigram models.
 Among the three sources of predictability---frequency or unigram, past-context, and future-context---articulatory duration was most strongly modulated by lexical frequency.
 This finding accords with extensive psycholinguistic evidence on lexical frequency effects and sources of reduction.
 Highly frequent words may be reduced not only because they are accessed more easily (\citealt{jurafsky1996probabilistic,gahl2008time,bell2009predictability} \emph{inter alia}), but also because they are more likely to be stored as reduced forms \citep{pierrehumbert2002word,bybee2001frequency,seyfarth2014word,hashimoto2023effect} and their production may be more routinized \citep{logan1984ability,kapatsinski2010frequency}.

 Furthermore, our study did not replicate the asymmetric predictability effects of past and future context on function versus content word durations, as in \citet{bell2009predictability}.
 Predictability from either direction led to reduction in function and content words alike, which suggests that the lexical class distinction may reflect an availability-based effect rather than a separate mechanism of access for function versus content words (\emph{cf.} \citealt{gordon2003learning}).